CellMigStandOrg/biotracks/README.rst

       }

 Then, the datapackage is pushed to a **pandas** dataframe.
-At the moment, this dataframe is used to creates simple visualizations of tracks and turning angles.
+At the moment, this dataframe is used to create simple visualizations of tracks and turning angles.